Local-MIP/Local-MIP.github.io/index.md

 * **Reference:** For technical details, refer to the preprint *[arXiv:2510.20499](https://arxiv.org/abs/2510.20499)*.

 ### 2. Exact (PB Solver)
 **Exact** is a leading Pseudo-Boolean (PB) solver.
-It integrates Local-MIP as a key external component to boost performance in the PB Competition 2025.
+It integrates Local-MIP as a external component to boost performance in the PB Competition 2025.
 * **Source Code:** [Exact on GitLab](https://gitlab.com/nonfiction-software/exact/-/tree/pb25/src/external/local-mip)
 * **Reference:** See the solver description in *[Exact_PBComp_2025.pdf](https://www.cril.univ-artois.fr/PB25/descr/Exact_PBComp_2025.pdf)*.

+---

 ## Documentation & Resources